dgoldberg1900/finalProject/finalProject/documents/progressReport_v2.md

 ## Status:

 1. Research phase (FINISHED)
-    a.
-Research into the main localization problems of robotic navigation.
+- Research into the main localization problems of robotic navigation.